This lemon blueberry pound cake is a quick and easy recipe you can put together in 5 minutes with a few simple ingredients.

 Whisk for one minute max.
 Don't over-mix, or the pound cake will turn out gummy.

 In a separate medium bowl, toss the blueberries with a tablespoon of flour.
 This will prevent them from sinking in the cake batter.

 Add the blueberries to the cake batter and fold them in with a spatula, then pour the batter into the prepared pan.

 Bake the blueberry lemon pound cake at 350°F or 180°C for 50 minutes, then take it out of the oven and let cool down in the pan for 15 minutes before moving it to a wire rack to cool down completely.

 Tip: Insert a skewer in the center of the cake, trying not to hit the blueberries.
 If it comes out dry, the cake is cooked.
 If it comes out wet, cook for a few more minutes.

 For the lemon Icing

-Let set, then slice the cake, best if with a serrated knife, and enjoy.
+Slice the cake with a serrated knife, and enjoy!